-There are frequent questions with regards to UIF contributions and benefits payable to foreign/expatriate employees in a Company.
+There are frequent questions with regards to UIF deductions for foreigners and benefits payable to foreign/expatriate employees in a Company.

 Under the Unemployment Insurance Contributions Act, these amendments have an effect as from 1 March 2018.